 - The right to transfer your copyright to someone else

 Infringement occurs when someone reproduces a copyrighted work without permission.
 You can sue someone for copyright infringement.
-You do not have to register your copyright with the U.S. Copyright Office, but you must do so if you want to sue someone for copyright infringement
+You do not have to register your copyright with the U.S. Copyright Office, but you must do so if you want to sue someone for copyright infringement.

 Not every use of a copyrighted work violates a copyright owner's copyright.
 Under the legal doctrine of fair use, certain uses, such as criticism, news reporting, teaching, and research, are okay.
-But you cannot sell or reproduce a copyrighted work without permission.
+However, you cannot sell or reproduce a copyrighted work without permission.

-What Should You Do If Someone Copies Your Products on Etsy?
+What Should You Do if Someone Copies Your Products on Etsy?

 Suppose you're a graphic designer, but you've always enjoyed being a crafter.
 You decide you want to show off your creative work and start a side business selling customized mugs.
 You go out and buy a new Cricut machine.
 Once you get good with it, you set up an Etsy shop and start selling your own original designs.
 Business takes off like gangbusters.
 You're thinking of making your small business your full-time job.

 Then one day you get an email from a repeat customer.
-They tell you that someone in their Facebook group is selling your original artwork on T-shirts and stickers on Etsy.
-And it looks like they have sold them to a lot of people for a lot of money.
+They tell you that someone in their Facebook group is selling your original artwork on T-shirts and stickers on Etsy, and it looks like they have sold them to a lot of people for a lot of money.
 You are livid and want to make the Etsy seller stop.
 And maybe pay.

 Contact the Seller Directly

-Submit an Intellectual Property Infringement Report with Etsy
+Submit an Intellectual Property Infringement Report With Etsy

 As long as you comply with Etsy's policies and provide accurate and truthful information, Etsy will process your notice, take down the reported content for suspected copyright infringement, and notify the Etsy seller.
 That may end the matter.